jchowk/HowkPythonNotes/README.md

 * **LearningPython.SpectralPlots.ipynb:** Slightly more advanced plots, focused on making multiple plots in a stack.
 Useful for plotting spectral results (includes some GBT data as an example).

+* **LearningPython.units-M31halo.ipynb** Calculating the mass of the CGM about M31 to demonstrate the use of units and constants in `astropy`.

 * **LearningPython.FUSECatalogQuery.ipynb** Using Python to query the entirety of the FUSE exposure catalog.

 * **COS-Halos.DatabaseAccess.ipynb** Notes on accessing information in the COS-Halos database of JXP's `pyigm`.